 According to research by a leading health magazine, 25% of Americans are suffering from hip pain.
 The total number of American citizens suffering from osteoarthritis is far greater than our imagination.

-A good pair of shoes is only necessary for walking and running, but helps to avoid pain in the knee and hip.
-Shoes play an important role in smooth walking and running stride as people often feel pain when they walk briskly and take long steps.
+A good pair of shoes is only necessary for walking and running but helps to avoid pain in the knee and hip.
+Shoes play an important role in smooth walking and running strides as people often feel pain when they walk briskly and take long steps.

 Make sure you wear shoes as per your stride and arch type, the shoe must resist the shocks and add extra cushioning to keep your foot base stable while walking.